2025 Cambodian–Thai border crisis: Second ceasefire and peace deal

-Anwar Ibrahim, Donald Trump, Anutin Charnvirakul and Hun Manet after the signing of the Kuala Lumpur Peace Accord, 26 October 2025.
+From left to right: Anwar Ibrahim, Donald Trump, Anutin Charnvirakul and Hun Manet after the signing of the Kuala Lumpur Peace Accord, 26 October 2025.

 A comprehensive ceasefire agreement, known as the Kuala Lumpur Peace Accord, was signed on 26 October 2025 at the Kuala Lumpur Convention Centre in Kuala Lumpur, the capital city of Malaysia, during the 47th ASEAN Summit.
 The accord was co-signed by Thai prime minister Anutin Charnvirakul and Cambodian prime minister Hun Manet, while the signing ceremony was witnessed by Malaysian prime minister Anwar Ibrahim and U.S. president Donald Trump.

 The agreement outlined a series of measures aimed at de-escalating the border conflict and restoring stability in the affected regions.
 Key provisions included: